data search and access problems via ecogrid

 datasources (which remains 'red').

-#6 Updated by Jing Tao about 13 years ago
+#6 Updated by Jing Tao over 15 years ago

 After the ecogrid switch to pure axis, the issues seems get better.
 In the